Here is a simple guide explaining what is an EP, what it is used for, and other common questions.

 There are two primary reasons that people release EPs: firstly, they want to get their music out faster.

-If you’ve got a band and you don’t really know where your sound fits yet, releasing an EP gives you a chance to test the waters before committing yourself to make a full-length album.
+If you’ve got a band and you don’t really know where your sound fits yet, releasing an EP gives you a chance to test the waters before committing yourself to making a full-length studio album.

 You can do whatever you like!
 The point is just to experiment and see if something sticks.
 If it does, then great, keep going.